BeardedFish/Everybody-Edits-CTF/README.md

 ![Secret lava lake trap](Images/LavaLakeTrap.png "Player triggering the \"secret trap\" at the lava lake")
 ![Red team trap](Images/RedTeamTrap.png "Player triggering the red teams base trap")
 ![Shop](Images/Shop.png "Player inside the shop where they can purchase items with coins")

+## Video Showcase
+Click [here](https://www.youtube.com/watch?v=n2VMRJCXPEw) to watch a YouTube video of the bot in action.